olegasd123/advanced-find/docs/dev-rules.md

 ## File, Import, and Naming Conventions
 - Use PascalCase for components, camelCase for functions/variables, SCREAMING_SNAKE_CASE only for runtime constants.
+- Follow kebab-case for directories and filenames (`folder-name/file-name.ext`) so paths remain consistent across platforms.
 - One component per file; auxiliary helpers live next to their consumer with a `.helpers.ts` suffix.
 - Keep public exports at the bottom of the file; export types separately using `export type`.
 - Use absolute imports rooted at `src` to avoid brittle `../../` paths.